 The Final Reveal

 Using the same hinges, I reattached the lid to the storage chest.
 To save my kids fingers, I replaced the broken lid chain with these soft close hinges.
 I also gave the entire piece a coat of wax to give the piece a protective finish.
-I love the matte finish of the furniture wax looks on this upcycled chest.
+I love how the matte finish of the furniture wax looks on this upcycled chest.

 I love how the upcycled chest turned out.
 It is the perfect coffee table for our sectional.
 And I cannot believe how much storage it gives us.
 All our blankets fit inside it with room to spare!